eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-03_aesthetics-is-an-overlooked-issue-for-posting-in-foreign-languages-at-least-in-chinese.md

 - - -

-This page is synchronized from the post: [Aesthetics is an overlooked issue for posting in foreign languages (at least in Chinese)](https://steemit.com/@deanliu/aesthetics-is-an-overlooked-issue-for-posting-in-foreign-languages-at-least-in-chinese)
+This page is synchronized from the post: ['Aesthetics is an overlooked issue for posting in foreign languages (at least in Chinese)'](https://steemit.com/@deanliu/aesthetics-is-an-overlooked-issue-for-posting-in-foreign-languages-at-least-in-chinese)